sammler/strategy-github/docs/how.md

     - [ ] Update the history of received-events
   - [ ] Set `last_sync` to current date
   - [ ] Acknowledge `strategy.github.profile.sync` to be finished in `queue` in RabbitMQ.

+## Sync repos

+- [ ] Iterate for each of the GitHub repos of a profile (determined by filter if only public or also private ones)
+  - For each repo
+    - [ ] Save the history (stargazers, etc.) per day
+    - [ ] Save changes of stargazers
+    - [ ] Save changes of subscribers
+    - [ ]